sheunis/sebbatical/content/posts/post-3.md

 {{< line_break >}}

-We also saw two turtles, a porcupine fish, and some clownfish.
+We also saw two turtles, a porcupine fish, and some yellowtail clownfish.

 {{< img_gallery gallery_dir="/post-3/gallery-18">}}